pountzas/cook-gpt/README.md

 }
 ```

-## Contributing

-This project uses a Memory Bank system for structured development.
-See `memory-bank/` for guidelines and task management.

 ## License

 This project is private and proprietary.

 ## Contact

-For API rate limit issues or support: nikospountzas@gmail.com
+For API rate limit issues or support: nikos@pountzas.gr